Seoul Bike (Ttareungi) Payment Errors: Common Fixes & Climate Card Guide

 The App Notification: Always stay at the dock until you receive a push notification or a KakaoTalk message saying "Returned."

 Emergency Fix: If the lever is stuck, don't just leave it.
 Use the "Report an Issue" button in the Seoul Bike (Ttareungi) app to take a photo of the bike at the station.
-This serves as proof to avoid massive overtime fines.
+This serves as proof to avoid additional charges.

 Best Ttareungi Routes for International Travelers